 OMSS provides scholarships to facilitate the retention, persistence, and graduation of low-income DePaul students and to recognize academic excellence and a commitment to service among first-generation students, and students of color.

 - Financial Support: Scholarship awards are awarded to applicants who demonstrate financial need.

 - Leadership Development: Encourages participation in existing OMSS programs and/or other leadership development opportunities.

 - Academic Support: Meetings with professional staff to assure good academic standing and progress toward degree completion.

 - Undocumented Students: Three-year renewable scholarships for continuing students with associated leadership curriculum and support services.

 Academic success check-ins are geared towards maintaining a successful experience here at DePaul.
 Students can reach out to OMSS staff to schedule a check-in to discuss your grades, your student leadership involvement, your personal wellness and to give you strategies to assure academic success.

 Each session is designed to talk about YOU and YOUR needs.

 Identity-specific Student Centers

-OMSS offers students three identity-specific student centers: Black, Latinx and LGBTQA.
-All of the centers will be located on the third floor of the O'Connell building in Lincoln Park and are expected to officially launch in October 2017.
-The centers will serve as a space for building community, sharing information, encouraging dialogue and supporting student retention and success.
-Until the centers officially open, identity-specific student programming will come from the Office of Multicultural Student Success in the Lincoln Park Student Center, room 105.
-Keep checking back here for updates on our progress!
+OMSS offers students four identity-specific student centers: Black, Latinx, Asian Pacific Islander Desi American and LGBTQA.
+All of the centers are located on the third floor of the O'Connell building in Lincoln Park.
+The centers serve as a space for building community, sharing information, encouraging dialogue and supporting student retention and success.